 10% Happier: How I Tamed the Voice in My Head by Dan Harris.

 In 10% Happier, acclaimed news anchor Dan Harris reveals how he mitigated his debilitating anxiety and stress through meditation.
 The book offers invaluable insight into how to identify negative thought patterns, alleviate feelings of fear, and create a more balanced life.
 Through research-proven techniques, Harris shows that regular mindfulness practice can empower individuals to move beyond inner self-criticism and cultivate a more positive outlook on life.

-Ruth Whippman adds her, sometimes hilarious, insight into American's search for happiness.
-Among other topics, she covers parenting, work/life balance, the impact of social media, and efficacy of self help seminars.
+Ruth Whippman adds her, sometimes hilarious, insight into America's search for happiness.
+Among other topics, she covers parenting, work/life balance, the impact of social media, and the efficacy of self-help seminars.

 Hi It's Me, I Have ADHD by Katelyn Mabry

 Provides some "aha" moments for parents navigating the struggles of raising and enjoying a family in a hectic world.
 She offers a solution to gain back your free time and your identity as a person, not just a parent.